What is Brand Advocacy? How do You Build and Drive it?

 - Brands need to listen to their brand advocates.
-When brand advocates speak to the brand, they are telling it something about the consumer and what the brand stands for.
+When advocates speak to the brand, they tell it something about the consumer and what it stands for.
 And the best brands, the ones that gain loyalty, will listen to their brand advocates.

 - Brands need to take a more active role.
 There are no shortcuts to establishing a solid brand advocacy programme.
 It's no good hoping that brand advocates will come to you.
 Brands need to build strong, mutually beneficial relationships with their brand advocates.
 This will mean having regular, structured, open communication with consumers on their social media channels and websites.

 - Brands need to be proactive.
 Consumers are growing increasingly comfortable with brands using social media.
-They want brands to take more responsibility for their actions and respond to them.
+They want brands to take more responsibility and respond to their actions.
 They want to see brands proactively engaging with their brand advocates and responding quickly to their comments.